aginies/virt-bridge-setup/README.md

 ## Features

-- Checks if NetworkManager is running.
+- Checks if NetworkManager is running
-- Creates a network bridge with the default name `br0`.
+- Creates a network bridge with the default name `br0`
-- `--force` deletes an existing bridge if used.
+- `-f` `--force`: deletes an existing bridge if used
-- `--interface` options to select the device
+- `-i` `--interface`: options to select the device
+- `-d` `--debug`: show debug info
-- Activates the bridge and configures the connection to automatically connect.
+- Activates the bridge and configures the connection to automatically connect

 ## Prerequisites